Learn about the symptoms of different mental health conditions and what you can do to tackle them.

 Cognitive Behavioural Therapy for Health Anxiety

 Cognitive Behavioural Therapy or CBT is considered to be one of the leading psychological treatments for health anxiety.
-All of our online courses use CBT strategies to help ease symptoms of anxiety and depression.
+All of our online programs use CBT strategies to help ease symptoms of anxiety and depression.
 Click below to see if CBT can help you tackle your symptoms to improve the way you feel.

 Strategies For Dealing With Health Anxiety